mlibrary/umich-lib-ui/README.md

 1. Fork the project.
 2. Clone forked project.
-3. Once cloned, nce cloned, you will see origin as your default remote, pointing to your personal forked repository.
+3. Once cloned, you will see origin as your default remote, pointing to your personal forked repository.
 Add a remote named upstream pointing to the main umich-lib-components-react:

 $ git remote add upstream git@github.com:mlibrary/umich-lib-components-react.git
 $ git remote -v